-Investment target for this round: £1-5 MILLION
+Investment target for this round: £3 million Spring 2021 timetable Application deadline: Round 1: Midnight on 31 March 2021 Round 2: Midnight on 1 November 2021

-Spring 2020 timetable

-- Application deadline:

-Midnight on Wednesday 10 June 2020

-- Shares allotted by: 1 July 2020

 Share type

 We are offering 'A' shares.
 These are 'withdrawable' shares that cannot be sold, traded, or transferred between Members, unlike the 'transferable' shares typical of a limited company, and only the Low Carbon Hub IPS Limited can buy them back.